JAlcocerT/JAlcocerT/content/blog/concepts-GCP.md

 Google Dataform is **a data engineering tool**.

 * **Purpose:**
-    * It's a service for developing, testing, and deploying data transformations within Google Cloud's BigQuery.
+    * It's a service for developing, testing, and **deploying data transformations within Google Cloud's BigQuery**.
-    * It helps you manage complex SQL-based data pipelines.
+    * It helps you manage complex **SQL-based** data pipelines.
     * It enables version control, collaboration, and automated testing of your data transformations.
 * **Key Features:**
     * **SQLX: A SQL extension for defining data transformations**.
     * Dependency management: Automatically handles the order of execution of your SQL queries.
     * Testing: Allows you to write tests to ensure the accuracy of your data.
-    * Version control: Integrates with Git for collaborative development.
+    * Version control: Integrates with Git for collaborative development. *You might use Github to sync your dataform sqlx files.*
     * Scheduling: Allows for the scheduling of data pipeline executions.
 * **Use Cases:**
     * Building data warehouses and data marts.
     * Performing data transformations for analytics and reporting.
     * Automating data pipelines.

-{{< details title="More about SQLX 📌" closed="true" >}}
+{{< details title="More about SQLX and Dataform/BQ 📌" closed="true" >}}

 SQLX, the extension to SQL used by Google Dataform, allows you to embed JavaScript within your SQL files.